 The Board of Directors has determined that the members of the Compensation and Governance Committee are "non-employee directors" (within the meaning of Rule 16b-3 of the Exchange Act), "outside directors" (within the meaning of Section 162(m) of the Internal Revenue Code) and "independent directors" (as defined under the applicable NYSE listing standards and our Corporate Governance Guidelines).
 In addition, no Compensation and Governance Committee member is a current or former employee of ours or any of our subsidiaries.
 While the Compensation and Governance Committee's charter does not specify qualifications required for members, Messrs.
 Foster and Johnson have been members of other public company boards of directors and are each former chief executive officers of public companies, while Mr. L. Freeman has extensive experience as a former senior executive officer of a large international tobacco products manufacturer.
-The Compensation and Governance Committee met three times during fiscal year 2015.
+The Compensation and Governance Committee met two times during fiscal year 2016.

-In performing its responsibilities with respect to executive compensation decisions, the Compensation and Governance Committee receives information and support from the Company's Human Resources Department and a nationally-recognized executive compensation consultant.
-For fiscal year 2015, Towers Watson & Co., whom we refer to as Towers Watson, served as an independent, executive compensation consultant to the Compensation and Governance Committee and received aggregate fees for fiscal year 2015 of approximately \$6,178.
+In performing its responsibilities with respect to executive compensation decisions, the Compensation and Governance Committee receives information and support from the our Human Resources Department and a nationally-recognized executive compensation consultant.
+For fiscal year 2016, Towers Watson & Co., whom we refer to as Towers Watson, served as an independent, executive compensation consultant to the Compensation and Governance Committee and received aggregate fees for fiscal year 2016 of approximately \$1,819.
 Management does not engage an outside compensation consultant and did not engage Towers Watson to provide any other services of significance to the Company.
+In January 2016, Towers Watson merged with Willis Group Holdings to form Willis Towers Watson Public Limited Company, whom we refer to as Willis Towers Watson.
+Willis, and now Willis Towers Watson, provides consultancy services to the Company regarding its health and welfare benefit plans.
 For more information with respect to the Compensation and Governance Committee's compensation consultant, see "Compensation Discussion and Analysis" beginning on page 19 of this Proxy Statement.

 The Compensation and Governance Committee also acts as our nominating committee.
 The Compensation and Governance Committee develops qualifications for director candidates, recommends to the Board of Directors persons to serve as directors, and monitors developments in, and makes recommendations to the Board of Directors concerning, corporate governance practices.
 The Compensation and Governance Committee operates under a written charter last amended by the Board of Directors on April 9, 2013.
-The Compensation and Governance Committee's charter is available under the "Corporate Governance" section of our Internet website at <http://investor.universalcorp.com/governance.cfm>.
+The Compensation and Governance Committee's charter is available under the "Governance" section of our Internet website at <http://investor.universalcorp.com/corporate-governance.cfm>.